The City (Léger)

-The City (French: La Ville) is a 1919 painting by French painter and sculptor Fernand Léger.
-The painting is Cubist in style and is now in the Philadelphia Museum of Art.
+The City (French: La Ville) is an oil on canvas painting by French painter and sculptor Fernand Léger, from 1919.

+The painting is a Cubist perspective of a city.
+It is held in the Philadelphia Museum of Art.
 Albert Eugene Gallatin donated the piece to the museum in 1952 and it has also been shown at the Guggenheim Museum.
 In reviews of the Guggenheim exhibit, both The City and other works in the show were praised.